NubeIO/rubix-ce-docs/docs/rubix-ce/wires/overview.md

 # Overview

+Wires is a programming tool that facilitates the integration, management, and automation of various devices, systems, and processes within a networked environment.
+It provides tools and capabilities for creating, configuring, and controlling workflows, data flows, and communication protocols between different components.

+The term wires refers to the connections or pathways through which data, commands, or signals flow between different elements, such as sensors, actuators, controllers, and software applications.
+These connections can be established, configured, and managed within the Rubix Wires platform, enabling seamless interaction and interoperability between diverse technologies and systems.

-A Flow is a type of logical programming that is created by linking nodes together to create custom functionality.
-These flows are build and modified in live runtime.
-Flows can be exported and imported as JSON.
+Wires employs a concept called "Flows," which are a type of logical programming constructed by connecting nodes to create customized functionalities.
+These flows are dynamically built and modified during runtime, allowing for real-time adjustments.
+Additionally, flows can be exported and imported in JSON format, facilitating easy sharing and replication of custom functionalities across different instances or environments.

 # What is a node

-A node is a block of logic in Wires.
-There are many nodes representing many functions.
-You can connect the inputs and outputs of a node to other nodes to send values between nodes (thus creating logic flows).
+A node represents a block of logic or functionality within the system.
+There are various types of nodes, each representing different functions or operations that can be performed.
+These nodes can be connected by linking their inputs and outputs, allowing values to be passed between them.
+This interconnected network of nodes forms logical flows, enabling the creation of complex workflows and automation processes within the Rubix Wires platform.
+By connecting nodes together, users can build custom logic and implement specific functionalities tailored to their needs, leveraging the flexibility and versatility of the node-based architecture.

 # About The Editor

-The Editor is used to connect nodes together to write your program

-For example add 3x nodes 2x **const-num** and node **add** and wire each **const-num** output into input `in1` and `in2` on the **add** node

-What we have created is called a **Flow Program**
+The **Editor** within Wires serves as the interface for connecting nodes to construct your program.
+For instance, you can add three nodes: `two const-num nodes` and `one add node`.
+Then, you would connect the `output` of each `const-num node` to the `inputs in1 and in2` on the `add node`, respectively.

+This arrangement forms what is known as a **Flow Program**, where nodes are interconnected to define the logic and functionality of the program.
+By linking nodes together in this manner, you can create customized workflows and implement specific tasks within the Wires environment.

 ![max800px](img/simple-example.png)

 # Flow Program

-A **Flow Program** is a collection of nodes and wired connections that will create complete program
+**Flow Program** is essentially a collection of nodes and their interconnected wired connections that collectively form a complete program.
+Each node represents a specific function or logic block, and the connections between nodes define how data flows and how operations are performed within the program.
+By organizing and configuring nodes in a meaningful way, users can create comprehensive programs tailored to their specific needs, leveraging the flexibility and versatility of the Wires platform.

 # Editor Overview

-The editor is where to write and test your programs
+The **editor** serves as the workspace where you can both write and test your programs in Wires.
+Here, you can add, configure, and connect nodes to create your logic flows or programs.
+Additionally, you can simulate or run your programs within the editor environment to test their functionality and behavior.
+This allows for iterative development, debugging, and refinement of your programs until they meet your desired specifications and requirements.
+Essentially, the **editor** provides a user-friendly interface for the entire program development lifecycle within Wires.

 ![max800px](img/overview.png)

 # Editor Buttons

-The buttons are used to do the following
+Editor buttons are used to do the following

 ![max800px](img/editor-buttons.png)

 # Shortcuts

-* Hold Control and Left click to select nodes or connections.
+- Hold Control and left-click to select nodes or connections.
-* Hold Control and A to select all node.
+- Hold Control and press A to select all nodes.
-* Hold Control and E for export to nodes .
+- Hold Control and press E to export to nodes.
-* Hold Control and I for import to nodes.
+- Hold Control and press I to import to nodes.
-* Hold Control and C to copy nodes.
+- Hold Control and press C to copy nodes.
-* Hold Control and D to duplicate nodes.
+- Hold Control and press D to duplicate nodes.
-* Hold Control and Z to undo.
+- Hold Control and press Z to undo.
-* Hold Control and Y to redo.
+- Hold Control and press Y to redo.
-* Hold Control and X to cut.
+- Hold Control and press X to cut.
-* Hold Control and S to save/deploy flow.
+- Hold Control and press S to save/deploy the flow.

+These shortcuts provide quick access to commonly used functions, enhancing efficiency and productivity while working in the editor.

 # Looping

 :::danger Looping
-Looping the result of a node back to nodes that are connected into itself is **not** allowed
+In Wires, it's not permitted to create loops by connecting the output of a node back to nodes that are part of its own input or connected into itself.
+This restriction ensures that the program doesn't enter an infinite loop, which could potentially cause unintended behavior or system instability.
+By disallowing such loops, Wires promotes the creation of well-defined and manageable logic flows within the program.
 :::

 ![looping.png](img/looping.png)